Some posts contain compensated links. Please read this disclaimer for more info.

 - Stunning beaches along the Makarska Riviera

-- Omis where you can go rafting on the Cetina river or perhaps zip lining
+- Omis where you can go rafting on the Cetina river or perhaps zip-lining.
+For some adrenaline, book this tour for guided river rafting and cliff jumping!

 - Visit the beachside towns of Brela, Tucepi, Gradac, Baska Voda, Podgora